12 Digital Branding Trends for Reaching Customers

 - Buyer persona content – Appeal to motivations and pain points

-- Video – Compelling and sharable
+- Video – Compelling and shareable

 - Interactive content – Quizzes, calculators, etc.